Trujillo-Group/trujillo_group_resources/tutorials/MEP/README.md

         - 1 label, 1 critical point:
         ![no_labels_all](./figures/mep_1_label.png)

-# Using JMol
+# Using JMol in CLI
 > Ensure correct path & version

-To access Jmol from the command-line you only have to add ```alias jmol='java -Xmx512m -jar /Users/user/Downloads/jmol-16.1.47/Jmol.jar'``` to your .bashrc or fish.config etc.
+To access Jmol from the command-line on MacOS you have to add ```alias jmol='java -Xmx512m -jar /Users/user/Downloads/jmol-16.1.47/Jmol.jar'``` to your .bashrc or fish.config etc.